thecodeteam/juju-scaleio/trusty/scaleio-cluster/README.md

 This charm allows using existing ScaleIO cluster.

-It should be related to client-side charms, such as scaleio-openstack and to scaleio-sdc charm.
+It should be related to client-side charms, such as scaleio-openstack and scaleio-sdc charm.

 # Usage

+The charm can be fetched from the JuJu charm-store.

-Until the charm is in the Charm Store it can be used in the following manner:
+Or it can be installed locally in the following manner:

 1. cd to directory where trusty/scaleio-cluster resides
 2. use command ```juju deploy local:trusty/scaleio-cluster```